andre-ye/uni/docs/phil/phil-455/lecture.md

 - Causal theory of race -- even if you have mistaken ideas, you know what it is, and you can modify it.
 Linguistic division of labor.
 - Appiah: both theories are false: there are no races, there is nothing which is signed,w hich you can point towards.

+---

+## Lecture 4: From Racial Eliminativism to Racial Formation
+- Eliminativism, conservationism, revisionism.

+W.E.B.
+Du Bois
+- The conservation of races
+- Was DuBois a naturalist, skeptic, constructivist, or a pluralist about race?
+Clearly not a racial skeptic.
+- DuBois is a conservationist, a racial egalitarian.
+Thinks eliminating race talk will not help bring about justice.

+Kwame Anthony Appiah
+- Du Bois follows the "classic dialectic" -- groups are different and unequal.
+The critical response denies the difference.
+There are no differences, you've made things up, and revalue the thing which is undervalued.
+- Yet DuBois never transcended the scientific notion
+- DuBois' own history is complicated.
+- Common impulses is all that remains.
+These bind people a posteriori as properties of racial groups
+- There's no predictive/causal structure of the impulses
+- Du Bois begin to be hinting towards a social construct understanding of race.
+- Causal theory (referential) account of race; meaning is not in the head (Hilary Putnam)